What is An Egress Window: All You Need to Know in 2024

 What other rules apply to egress windows?

-• Windows with security bars installed must be operable from the inside without special tools or knowledge.
+- Windows with security bars installed must be operable from the inside without special tools or knowledge.

-• Egress windows cannot be higher than 1.5m above the floor.
+- Egress windows cannot be higher than 1.5m above the floor.

-• If a sprinkler system is installed in the room, an outside window is not required for emergency exit.
+- If a sprinkler system is installed in the room, an outside window is not required for emergency exit.

 All the same size and style requirements apply regardless of location.
-However, basement windows are typically higher than 1.5m above the floor.
+However, basement window height from floor must be higher than 1.5m.
 Therefore, it’s recommended that a step is built below the window to provide easy access in case of a fire.

-Required window wells must be at least 760mm away from the window to allow for easy exit.
+- Required window wells must be at least 760mm away from the window to allow for easy exit.
 Typical basement awning windows do not comply with building codes as they are not large enough or open sufficiently to allow clear passage.

-New requirements in Calgary mandate that the window well opening should be 30in deep, from the previous 22in.
+Note that new egress window requirements in Calgary mandate that the window well opening should be 30in deep, from the previous 22in.

 In many cases when basement windows are converted into bedroom basement windows to accommodate kids’ reading nook or playroom, concrete wall cutting might be required in order to enlarge the existing window opening.